dedeibel/dilist/README.md

 ## License

-_(this is an unofficial app and not supported by the di.fm folks)_

-Copyright © 2012 Benjamin Peter
+Copyright © 2013 Benjamin Peter

 Distributed under the Eclipse Public License, the same as Clojure.